Craig Mello: Education

 Mello attended Fairfax High School (Fairfax, Virginia).
 After receiving his high school diploma, Mello attended Brown University as a biochemistry and molecular biology major.
 Kenneth Miller, his cell biology instructor, recounted that although he did not receive the "best grades of the class," he was intensely curious and thus a "real pain in the ass."
 Mello would never let Miller finish a lecture without asking him for more references, questions, or evidence for concepts discussed in the lecture.
-He received his Sc.B. from Brown in 1982.
+He received his Bachelor of Science from Brown in 1982.

 Mello attended the University of Colorado, Boulder for graduate studies in molecular, cellular and developmental biology with David Hirsh.
 After Hirsh decided to take a position in industry, Mello moved to Harvard University where he could continue his research with Dan Stinchcomb.
 Mello completed his Ph.D. at Harvard in 1990.
-He was a postdoctoral fellow at the Fred Hutchinson Cancer Research Center in the laboratory of Dr. James Priess.
+He was a postdoctoral fellow at the Fred Hutchinson Cancer Research Center in the laboratory of James Priess.